vivek-ng/concurrency-limiter/README.md

 ```
 This is similar to the timeouts in the normal limiter.
 In the above example , goroutines will wait a maximum of 30 milliseconds.
 The low priority goroutines will get their
 priority increased every 5 ms.

+### Contribution

+Please feel free to open up issues , create PRs for bugs/features.
+All contributions are welcome :)